 Packaging and Labelling

-- The product shall be labelled in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations, 2011.
+- The product shall be labeled in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations, 2011.

-- Products under these regulations shall also comply with the labelling requirements under the “Infant Milk Substitutes, Feeding Bottles and Infant Foods (Regulation of Production, Supply and Distribution) Act, 1992 (41 of 1992).
+- Products under these regulations shall also comply with the labeling requirements under the “Infant Milk Substitutes, Feeding Bottles and Infant Foods (Regulation of Production, Supply, and Distribution) Act, 1992 (41 of 1992).